 With National Prohibition in 1920, most residents looked forward to the expected benefits.
 They thought that Prohibition would improve health.
 That it would reduce crime.
 And it would lower violence.
 That it would protect the family and youth.
 It would promote prosperity.
 And that it would raise morality.
-They were to be deeply disappointed.
+They were to wrong in every case.

 Chicago’s location made it a natural spot to become the major center for bootlegging in the country.
 “Chicago is the imperial city of the gang world, and New York a remote provincial place.”
 So wrote Alva Johnston in the New Yorker.

 Bootlegging and operating speakeasies required that police be bribed.
 In some cases, entire police department were bought off.
-Payoffs were a normal business expense for illegal operations.
-They often had to pay off prosecutors, judges, and politicians.
-Corruption during Prohibition was widespread.
+Payoffs were a normal business expense for illegal business.
+They often had to pay off prosecutors, judges, and elected officials.
+Corruption was widespread.

-The widespread graft and corruption caused by Prohibition created a deep lack of respect for law.
-It became fashionable to flaunt the law.
+Prohibition caused most of the graft and corruption.
+That created a deep lack of respect for law.
+It was the fashion to flaunt the law.
 Especially among women and young people.

 Prohibition also led to the pattern of infrequent but very heavy drinking.
 People didn’t go to a speakeasy to have a beer.
 They went to drink a lot of alcohol.

 The problems caused by Prohibition in Illinois were worse than any supposed benefits.
-Residents of the state voted overwhelmingly for Repeal.
+Most voters called for Repeal.

-Although Prohibition was discredited, temperance sentiment remained.
+Yet temperance ideas remain.
 These cities and towns kept their local prohibition.